 We want to make your home a healthier place.
-In order to help you do your part, we came up with the following 6 home cleaning tips:
+In order to help you do your part, we came up with the following home cleaning tips:

+Clean those rugs and carpets.
+To improve the life and look of your carpets and rugs, vacuum them on a weekly basis with a bag vacuum.
+Ideally, you should use a vacuum that is equipped with either a HEPA filter or a micro-filtration system.
+It’s important to note, however, that while vacuuming does pick up dirt and dust on the surface, there can still be a lot of dirt and dust embedded in the rug and carpet fibers.
 The EPA recommends getting carpets professionally cleaned at least once a year.
 In homes with pets and/or children, it recommends bringing in a cleaning service, such as M.S.
-Chem-Dry, two to three times per year.
+Chem-Dry in Omaha, two to three times per year.
 For homeowners with pets, it’s best to find a professional cleaning service that has an effective urine detection and removal process.

-6. Check and replace your heating and air conditioning filters.
+Check and replace your heating and air conditioning filters.
 Furnaces are vital to keeping homes warm when it’s cold out.
 It’s important to change the furnace air filter at regular intervals.
-This will prevent dirt, dust and other unhealthy particles from being distributed around the house.
+This will prevent dirt, dust, and other unhealthy particles from being distributed around the house.
 To remind yourself when it’s time to change the filter, write the date that you’re performing the replacement on the outer edge of the new filter that you’re installing.
 This will make changing your filter a breeze – all you have to do is peek in and see when you’re due for a swap-out!